Skip over main navigation

 Wider Values

-bemix believes that it is important to give people with learning difficulties and/or autism the opportunity to develop and explore their own morals and responsibilities in relation to the wider world.
-For many years, people with a learning difficulty and/or autism have not had the opportunity or education to be involved in politics or influencing the world around them.
-People have been segregated in groups with just one thing in common, that they have a learning difficulty and/or autism.
+For many years, autistic people, and people with learning difficulties and/or learning disabilities, have not had the opportunity or education to be involved in politics or influence the world around them.
+People have been segregated in groups with just one thing in common: that they have a learning difficulty, disability and/or are autistic.
 The People First and Valuing People Now movements have helped people to fight for their rights and for personalised support to live the lives they choose.
 However, this has meant that some people have only had the opportunity to think about themselves, not about the wider society and world they live in.

 The 7 values below, set out what is important to us in bemix.
 They are about how we work.
 They are also things we believe are important when we work to influence wider society.
 We believe these values are important for us to have a positive impact on the world and be part of something bigger.